Breast ripper

 Fifteenth-century breast ripper in a torture museum, Freiburg im Breisgau, Baden-Württemberg, Germany.

-The breast ripper, known in another form as the Iron Spider or simply the Spider, was supposedly a torture instrument used on women, usually who were accused of an array of negative attributes decided by male inquisitors.
+The breast ripper, known in another form as the Iron Spider or simply the Spider, was supposedly a torture instrument used on women, usually who were accused of an array of negative attributes decided by inquisitors.
 The instrument was allegedly designed to rip the breasts from a woman and was made from iron, which was usually heated.
 It was used in the Middle Ages, but similar concepts were used in ancient Rome.
 Christian martyrs Agatha of Sicily and Saint Barbara both had their breasts torn off as torture before being killed.

 Description

 The breast ripper was often heated during torture.
 It contained four claws, which were used to slowly rip the breasts from women for various crimes.
 The instrument would be imposed onto a single breast of the woman.
 They were designed to shred, or tear off the breasts of the victim.